Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

 20. For new AWS customers, what is the EASIEST way to launch a simple WordPress website on AWS?
     - A. Run WordPress on an Amazon Lightsail instance.
     - B. Install WordPress on an Amazon EC2 instance.
-    - C. Use the Amazon S3 Web hosting feature.
+    - C. Use the Amazon S3 Web hosting feature.[s3 can host dynamic but wordpress id dynamic]
-    - D. Host the website directly on AWS Cloud Development Kit (AWS CDK).
+    - D. Host the website directly on AWS Cloud Development Kit (AWS CDK).[not a hosting service]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A